CBEP-SoCB-Details/CBEP_Sediment/Derived_Data/Review_data.md

 > includes Quahog Bay and the New Meadows River in southern Brunswick
 > and Phippsburg.

-> Cape Small: Cape Small is the eastern most region of the bay.
+> Cape Small: Cape Small is the easternmost region of the bay.
 It
 > includes the southern end of the Phippsburg peninsula to Small Point.
 > The mouth of the Lower Kennebec River flows into the Gulf of Maine to
 > the east of Phippsburg.
 While it is not part of Casco Bay, coastal